Five essential EHR features for behavioral & mental health practices

 Patient engagement features should also allow for a way for patients to take an active role in appointment scheduling and offer a user-friendly messaging system.

-At their core, EHRs are generally comparable, however when moving beyond core features, specialty practices, such as behavioral and mental health practices should consider their patient base and how an EHR can facilitate providing care in a way that enhances the mission of providing behavioral and mental health treatment.
+At their core, EHRs are generally comparable, however, when moving beyond core features, specialty practices, such as behavioral and mental health practices should consider their patient base and how an EHR can facilitate providing care in a way that enhances the mission of providing behavioral and mental health treatment.
+In addition to practical considerations such as the type of practice and the type of patients, it is also crucial for mental health practices to view their EHR requirements in light of their strategic goals.
+From this perspective, the requirements needed should satisfy an immediate need but should also build towards where a practice aspires to be in the short term and the long-term.
+These considerations can include improving services, expanding into new markets or adding new service lines.